adamduval/notes/css.md

 A CSS rule is a block of declarations which apply declaration properties and values to a selector.

+### classes

+- used for selecting multiple elements
+- allows multiple of the same name per document
+- .className

+### id

+- used for selecting distinct elements
+- only one unique id with the same value per document
+- #idName

 ### units

 - ideally relative units will keep a site more responsive